benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 To view the current list of registered services, point your browser at [http://localhost:8080/registry][10].
 You should see a screen similar to the one below.

-![Screenshot from the Registry console, listing several services][12]
+![Screenshot from the Registry console, listing several services][registry]

 #### Finally, Shutting Down: